Stop multitasking – start focusing better

 Would you like to know more about the effect of mobile phones on concentration?
 If so, you can read the study, “Brain drain: the mere presence of one’s own smartphone reduces available cognitive capacity".

-‘Automate’ simple tasks
+5. Automate simple work tasks